supagigs/timetracker-renocrew/MACOS_SCREENSHOT_PERMISSIONS.md

 1. App needs to be restarted after granting permission
 2. Multiple displays - check if all displays have permission
 3. Virtual machine limitations
+4. Permission check timing issues

 **Solution**:
 1. Quit the app completely (Cmd+Q)
 2. Reopen it
 3. Start a new tracking session
-4. Check console logs for error messages
+4. Check console logs for detailed error messages - the app now logs permission status before each capture attempt
+5. Use the diagnostic tool: `window.electronAPI.diagnoseScreenCapture()` to see detailed permission information
+6. The app now automatically checks permissions before each screenshot, so if permission was just granted, it should work on the next capture attempt

 ### Issue: "Received 0 screen source(s)" in Logs